MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/supervisor-sentiment-monitoring.md

 ## Low sentiment notification alert

-While an agent is communicating with the customer, and if the customer's sentiment decreases to or below a threshold level, you will get a notification.
+While an agent is communicating with the customer, if the customer's sentiment decreases to or below a threshold level, you get a notification.
 The notification displays the following details:

 - Agent name
 - Customer